Categories

 Mid-Year Cultural Summit

-Panagtagbo Festival, formerly the city-wide fest and absorbed as a highlight of the Mid-Year Cultural Summit, is one of the cultural festivals in Pasigarbo sa Sugbo.
+Panagtagbo Festival, previously the city’s main festivity and now a highlight of the Mid-Year Cultural Summit, was also one of the cultural festivals featured in Pasigarbo sa Sugbo.

 History of Mantawi Festival

-The forerunner of Panagtagbo Festival was the Mantawi Festival.
-Its name comes from an indigenous vine or a tree (in other sources) that was thought to be abundant in the olden times but no longer exists.
-It is also thought that the plant is the origin of the name of Mandaue City.
+The precursor to the Panagtagbo Festival was the Mantawi Festival.
+Its name is derived from an indigenous vine—or in some sources, a tree—that was believed to be abundant in ancient times but is now extinct.
+The plant is thought to be the origin of the name “Mandaue.”

-Mantawi Festival was launched during the term of Thadeo Ouano as city mayor in time for the 33rd Charter Day of the city on August 30, 2002.
-In the next year, its schedule was moved to the last Sunday of August.
-It was put on hold in 2004, and then its celebration was moved to May 7 in time for the feast of St. Joseph in 2005.
+The Mantawi Festival was launched during the term of Mayor Thadeo Ouano, coinciding with the 33rd Charter Day of the city on August 30, 2002.
+In the following year, its schedule was moved to the last Sunday of August.
+It was put on hold in 2004 and in 2005, the celebration was rescheduled to May 7, aligning with the Feast of St. Joseph.

-Implemented by the Mantawi Foundation Inc., one of its stated goals was to remember and celebrate the historical beginnings of the city.
+Implemented by the Mantawi Foundation Inc., one of the festival’s goals was to commemorate the historical roots of the city.

 However in the Nancy Codex, Datu Lambuzzan was named its leader while Datu Aponoaan was the head of the natives in Pusok of Mactan Island.